ray1919/cookidump/README.md

 4. Install the [Google Chrome](https://chrome.google.com) browser, if not already installed

-5. Download the [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/) and save it on the `cookidump` folder
+5. Download the [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/) and **unzip** it to the `cookidump` folder

 6. You are ready to dump your recipes

 ### Usage ###

-Simply run the following command to start the program.
+Simply run the following command to start the program in **Linux** terminal.
 The program is interactive to simplify it's usage.

 ```
 python cookidump.py <webdriverfile> <outputdir>
 ```

 where:
-* `webdriverfile` identifies the path to the downloaded [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/) (for instance, `chromedriver.exe` for Windows hosts, `./chromedriver` for Linux and macOS hosts)
+* `webdriverfile` identifies the path to the downloaded [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/) (for instance, `./chromedriver` for Linux and macOS hosts)
 * `outputdir` identifies the path of the output directory

 The program will open a [Google Chrome](https://chrome.google.com) window and wait until you are logged in into your [Cookidoo](https://cookidoo.co.uk) account (different countries are supported).